TheMaverickProgrammer/boomflame/README.md

 > By default `refresh` is **false** out of caution.
 > Your game logic may change state multiple times before the draw call.
 > Only set `refresh` to **true** if you expect the next frame to be visible
 > by the time it is displayed on screen in the next draw.

+> [!TIP]
+> If you need further control when to recalculate the frame,
+> an explicit call to `refresh()` can be invoked.

 ```dart
   /// On success, sets the [currAnim] animation state.